-Jinger Duggar And Jeremy Vuolo Questioned About Baby, Pants & Money With New Season Promotion Of ‘Counting On’
+Jinger Duggar And Jeremy Vuolo Questioned About Baby, Pants & Money In New Season Promotion Of ‘Counting On’

 Another fan replied, saying that the family reality TV show, Jill & Jessa Counting On, is a big part of their cash flow.
 Knowing that Jinger and Jeremy are one of the most popular couples on the show, they probably get a good portion of the earnings from it.

-In fact, in the recent promotional pictures for the new season of Jill & Jessa Counting On, Jinger and Jeremy Vuolo were one of the three couples that the network decided to put forward.
-This got the fans excited as they took this to mean that they will become a significant part of the upcoming new season.
+In fact, in the recent promotional pictures for the new season of Jill & Jessa Counting On, Jinger and Jeremy Vuolo were one of the three couples that the network decided to feature.
+This got the fans excited as they took this to mean that the couple would become a significant part of the upcoming new season.

 “Yayyyy!
 I love this family!!!”
 A fan wrote in the comment section.
 “I hope Jinger is pregnant!
 That’s going to be one adorable baby!!
 Jeremy is HOT!”